 There are four operating regions specified by the QuO contract: inactive, early, on time, and late.
 The inactive operating region is entered when the entire image has been downloaded.
-The on time operating region indicates that the image is on pace to complete before but close to - its deadline.
+The on time operating region indicates that the image is on pace to complete before - but close to - its deadline.
 Similarly, the early region indicates that the image is on pace to finish well before its deadline and the late operating region indicates that the image will finish after the deadline at the current rate of progress.

 There is no change in the compression ratio if the current operating region is on time.
 If the current region is early, then the compression ratio is lowered to the initial compression ratio, so that the remaining tiles can have the same quality as the initial tiles.
-If the current operating region is late, the compression ratio is increased in increments of 25:1 in the range [50:1, 75:1, 100:1].
-After checking progress - and if necessary setting a new compression ratio and notifying the RT-ARM of any changes in the operating region - QuO checks the request queue's depth and requests additional tiles until the tile request queue is full or the last tile has been requested.
+If the current operating region is late, and the compression ratio is not already at the highest possible compression of 100:1, the compression ratio is increased by an increment of 25:1 from its current position in the range [50:1, 75:1, 100:1].
+After checking progress - and if necessary setting a new compression ratio and notifying the RT-ARM of any changes in the operating region -QuO checks the request queue's depth and requests additional tiles until the tile request queue is full or the last tile has been requested.
 QuO can be downloaded in open-source format from quo.bbn.com.